-In a way Cancun has formed its own bubble.
+In a way, Cancun has formed its own bubble.
 It has everything you could possibly need.
-Exactly the reason why the majority of the travellers spend their entire trip to Mexico in Cancun, barely poking their nose out to do a day trip.
+Exactly the reason why so many travellers spend their entire trip to Mexico in Cancun, barely poking their nose out to do a day trip.

 #1 Spend the day on one of Cancun’s beautiful beaches